 Payyanur is known to be an ancient civilization of Kerala.
 Many archaeological remains that are found in the nearby cities and places also confirm the claim about Payyanur and thus make people more inquisitive about it.
 Besides the archaeological proofs, the place also finds its mention in mythological texts like Brahmand Purana wherein Garga Muni can be found quoting the place to Pandavas during their exile.
 Payyanur also finds references in many travel accounts of famous travellers like Ibn Batuta and Marco Polo.

-In the 13th and 14th century, the Chettiar community resided here and it had a great influence on the local culture and cuisine that is still evident in the life of local people of Payyanur.
+In the 13th and 14th centuries, the Chettiar community resided here and it had a great influence on the local culture and cuisine that is still evident in the life of the local people of Payyanur.
 By the end of the 18th century, the place came under the control of the British East India Company and later the British rule.
 Even after a decade of India’s independence, Payyanur remained a part of the Malabar district.
 In 1957, when Kerala was formed, Payyanur was made a part of the Kannur district of Kerala.

 In addition to the historical and natural beauty, Payyanur is also popular for Theyyam that is one of the main events that happen here.
 Other than that, there are many festivals and small rituals that take place in the nearby temples and towns.